TonyJem/PersonalityQuiz/README.md

 <br>

 ## Code:
-Code is provided into
+PersonalityQuiz app's project consits of standart Xcode for single view app generated files + other four mannually created _.swift_ files named: _QuestionData_, _IntroductionViewController_, _QuestionViewController_, _ResultsViewController_.
+<img src="/quiz-screens/code-files.png" width="25%">

+__QuestionData.swift__
+It is like a house for model definitions, includes structures that hold the question data.
+This file used to define all the structures necessary for personality quiz.

+__IntroductionViewController.swift__
+Hold data and logic neccesary to run app and move throught app's screens.
 Enables developer to add his own questions

-create structures that hold the question data

-<img src="/quiz-screens/code-files.png" width="25%">
+__QuestionViewController.swift__

+__ResultsViewController.swift__

+Begin by creating a new file called QuestionData.swift to house the model definitions.
+You'll use this  You can create this file by selecting File > New > File (or Command-N) from the  menu bar, then selecting "Swift file."